-The present MDX license procedure is to access http://download.jpl.nasa.gov, select "Request Software" and follow the instructions provided.
-NOTE: You must be a "professor or higher" permanent to complete a successful application -- students or other "individuals" will not be approved for use of this software.
+Non-members of WInSAR can request an MDX license procedure directly from JPL at http://download.jpl.nasa.gov, select "Request Software" and follow the instructions provided.
+NOTE: You must be a "professor or higher" permanent staff to complete a successful application -- students or other "individuals" will not be approved for use of this software.
 The "designated signatory" needs to be either the head of a department or someone from who can legally bind the organization to the terms of the license.
 It typically takes several weeks to months to receive a response from JPL to your application, especially for institutions outside of the USA.
 Once the JPL Software Release office has the signed license forms, they can give a user name and password to download MDX.
 The MDX license, like ROI_pac, is free for non-commercial purposes.

 Another option is to convert the ROI_pac files to "flat" binary files and load them into GMT or other visualization software.
 A rmg2grd.pl script that converts files to GMT is available on the ContribSoftware page.